A Nonprofit Corporation

 Scholarships are offered to Silver Valley students who are continuing their education in a health related field.
 An employee scholarship program is also available to employees who are pursuing further education in health care.

 “Summer Wine” is North Idaho’s premier fundraising event supporting the SMC Foundation in their mission to obtain funds to meet the healthcare needs of the Silver Valley.
 The special invitation affair consists of wine and micro-brew tasting, live and silent auctions as well as live music.
-The 2016 event will be held Friday, July 22nd at the newly acquired SMC Community Outreach building on the lovely Pin
+The 2018 event will be held Thursday, July 19th at the SMC Community Outreach Center overlooking the beautiful Pinehurst Golf Course.

 The SMC Foundation is very appreciative of all gifts and looks forward to continuing to play a major supporting role in the hospital’s future.
 The Loving Tree program received gifts throughout the year as memorials or to honor special people or events.
 The name of the person honored is placed on the Loving Tree plaque located in the main lobby of the hospital.
 The beautiful History/Donor Wall which was commissioned for the hospital when it was built recognizes gifts of $1,000 or more.